stadlmax/pyFIFOtax/README.md

 ## AWV Reports
 In an updated version of this code, Z4 and Z10 entries intended for reporting transactions exceeding 12_500 EUR to the Bunsdesbank are also created automatically.
 You will find the corresponding sheets "Z4" and "Z10" in `awv_report_<report_year>.xlsx`.
 Note: for now this is only supported for any transaction involving NVDA shares denoted in USD.

-# Conversion from Schwab-JSON exports
+# Conversion from broker export
-Export the JSON in the desired date range from History > Transactions > Export and select the JSON format.

-After downloading the history, run `converter_json.py`.
+Various conversion utilities are available to convert the output of the broker into a separate XLSX sheet.

+Always inspect the results manually and copy only those values into the final spreadsheet which are verified.

+Parameters:

 ```
+convert.py [-h] -i INPUT_FILENAME -o XLSX_FILENAME [--ticker-to-isin | --no-ticker-to-isin] [--forex_transfer_as_exchange] {ibkr,schwab}

+Convert Interactive Brokers CSV and Schwab JSON output to XLSX for later processing

+positional arguments:
+  {ibkr,schwab}         Used broker

 options:
   -h, --help            show this help message and exit
-  -i CSV_FILENAME, --csv CSV_FILENAME
+  -i INPUT_FILENAME, --input INPUT_FILENAME
-                        CSV file from Interactive Brokers or Schwab
+                        Input file (CSV file from Interactive Brokers or JSON from Schwab)
-  -o XLSX_FILENAME, --xlsx XLSX_FILENAME
+  -o XLSX_FILENAME, --output XLSX_FILENAME
                         Output XLSX file
+  --ticker-to-isin, --no-ticker-to-isin
+                        Replace tickers in the 'symbol' column to ISIN (only for IBKR)
   --forex_transfer_as_exchange
                         If set, treats outgoing wire transfers as currency exchange to EUR.
-This can be helpful to simplify the reporting of currency
+This can be helpful to simplify the reporting of currency conversions if this is the only style
-                        conversions if this is the only style of transfer.
+                        of transfer.
 Please check the actual date of conversion and for correctness in general!
+(Only for Schwab)
 ```

-Always inspect the results manually and copy only those values into the final spreadsheet which are verified!

-After inspection and curation of your actual list of transactions, you can run the usual report creation scripts.

-Note the following limitations:
-* To simplify things, any wire transfer is assumed to be an outgoing transfer to an account denoted in EUR and thus implicitly is assumed to be a currency exchange.
-If this is not the case or if the date of the transfer does not match the settlement date, please delete or correct the corresponding entries.
-* Schwab CSV converter was not tested with a fully upgraded account
-* Buy orders are currently not supported.

-## Interactive Brokers [potentially legacy]
+## Interactive Brokers

 The following has to be done once on the IBKR web interface: